surp-hovhannes/bahk/README.md

 You can also retrieve data like a client through API endpoints on the "hub" app.
 Try http://localhost:8000/hub/users/.
-You should see a list of users with URL, username, email, and groups that they belong to.
+If logged in as an admin user, you should see a list of users with URL, username, email, and groups that they belong to.

 ### Endpoints to Test